 If you don't work in finance, it's easy to forget that there are a wide variety of mortgage loan types.
 Just as no two borrowers are exactly alike, no two loan programs are set up precisely the same way.

 If a loan amount is greater than the standards set by Fannie Mae, the loan is a jumbo loan.
 If a loan is within those limits, on the other hand, it is known as a conforming loan.

 What is a jumbo loan?

-This risk is generally balanced by a higher interest rate and a larger down payment than most conforming loans.
+This risk is generally balanced by a higher interest rate and a larger down payment than what's required for conforming loans.
 While these types of loans may cost borrowers a bit more, their availability expands credit opportunities for high-priced properties.

-- Down payment requirements for jumbo loans vary, but typically 20%-30% is required as a down payment for primary residences.
+- Down payment requirements for jumbo loans vary, but typically 15-30% is required as a down payment for primary residences.

-- Jumbo loans are available for primary residences, second homes and investment properties.
+- Jumbo loans are available for primary residences, second homes, and investment properties.

-Is a jumbo loan the right loan for me?
+Is a jumbo loan right for you?